-Accessible to All (A2A) Just Peace
+Just Peace

-Creation Justice Global Mission Church
+Global Mission Church

-Economic Justice Open and Affirming (ONA)
+Open and Affirming (ONA)

-Faithful and Welcoming WISE Congregation for Mental Health
+WISE Congregation for Mental Health

-God Is Still Speaking (GISS) Other UCC designations:
+Other UCC designations:

-Border and Immigrant Justice Designations from other denominations
+Designations from other denominations

-Inter-cultural/Multi-racial (I'M) X None
+X None

 Reflect on what the above statement(s) mean(s) to your community.
 Is your congregation interested in working toward any of the above statements of witness in the near future?